tiffgerst/cosmwasm-book/src/cross-contract/working-with-time.md

 processed block.
 The `height` field is also worth mentioning - it contains a sequence number of the processed block.
-It is sometimes more useful than time, as it is guaranteed that the `height` field is guaranteed to increase between blocks, while two blocks may be executed with the same `time` (even though it is rather not probable).
+It is sometimes more useful than time, as it is guaranteed that the `height` field increases between blocks, while two blocks may be executed within the same `time` (even though it is rather improbable).

 Also, many transactions might be executed in a single block.
 That means that if we need a unique id for the execution of